翻譯進度

 To secure your webhooks, you may use Paddle's webhook signatures.
 For convenience, Cashier automatically includes a middleware which validates that the incoming Paddle webhook request is valid.

-To enable webhook verification, ensure that the PADDLE_PUBLIC_KEY environment variable is defined in your application's .env file.
-The public key may be retrieved from your Paddle account dashboard.
+To enable webhook verification, ensure that the PADDLE_WEBHOOK_SECRET environment variable is defined in your application's .env file.
+The webhook secret may be retrieved from your Paddle account dashboard.

 Single Charges